-DAYS 4: ASHGABAT
+Day 4: Ashgabat

 Begin your second day of sightseeing in the city with a visit to the National Carpet Museum to admire the collection of handmade Turkmen carpets.
 Stop at the colourful Russian Bazaar before travelling outside of Ashgabat to visit a stud farm and learn about the "winged" Akhal Tekkes horses.
-En route back to Ashgabat stop at the Kipchak complex where the largest mosque in Turkmenistan is located and the family mausoleum of countries first president.
+En route back to Ashgabat stop at the Kipchak complex where the largest mosque in Turkmenistan is located and the family mausoleum of the countries first president.